Critical Language Scholarship Program | Health and Safety

 Water Safety

-While on the CLS Program there may be opportunities for you to swim, go boating, or participate in other water-based activities.
+During the CLS Program there may be opportunities for participants to swim, go boating, or participate in other water-based activities.
 Any activity involving water carries risks, including drowning, injury, and water-borne illness.
-The safety precautions that you may be used to in the United States, for example, the presence of lifeguards, will likely not be present at your host site.
-Students are strongly encouraged to carefully consider the risks before participating in water-based activities and follow common sense and water safety guidelines to minimize water-related health issues or injuries.
+The safety precautions that participants may be used to in the United States, such as the presence of lifeguards, will likely not be present at the host site.
+Participants are strongly encouraged to carefully consider the risks of participating in water-based activities and follow common sense and safety guidelines to minimize the chances of water-related health issues or injuries.

 Drowning

-Keep in mind that drowning is a significant risk.
-To reduce the risk of drowning, we expect students to adhere to the following safety measures:
+Drowning is a significant risk and is another major cause of death for U.S. citizens abroad.
+To reduce the risk of drowning, the CLS Program expects participants to adhere to the following safety measures:

 • Assess your own comfort with water and your ability to swim.